ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/update.rst

     {
         "data": {
-            "id": 1,
+            "id": 3,
-            "xid": "bf710c31-7641-4100-9edf-461c1f6bb354",
+            "xid": "559797fc-bb36-45a7-9d4d-c7c865944548",
-            "name": "Read ThreatConnect's Building a Basic Workflow Blog", "workflowPhase": 0,
+            "name": "Create Meeting Notes Folder",
+            "description": "If the Case listed a Severity of High or Critical, create a Meeting Notes folder inside the Case folder.", "workflowPhase": 1,
-            "workflowStep": 1,
+            "workflowStep": 3,
             "dueDate": "2022-04-05T10:30:00Z",
-            "required": false,
+            "required": true,
             "status": "Open",
-            "assignee": {
-                "type": "User",
-                "data": {
-                    "id": 2,
-                    "userName": "pjones+analyst@threatconnect.com",
-                    "firstName": "Patrick",
-                    "lastName": "Jones",
-                    "pseudonym": "patjones",
-                    "role": "User"
-                }
+            "owner": "Demo Organization"
         },
-            "notes": {},
-            "owner": "Example Organization"
-        },
-        "message": "Updated",
+        "message": "Created",
         "status": "Success"
     }

-Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request for the ``tasks`` object.
+Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request to the ``/v3/tasks`` endpoint.